Caring for the Patient With Cancer at Home

 - Avoid scrubbing the skin during showers or baths.
 Gently pat skin dry after bathing.

-- Put on water-based creams twice a day, especially after baths.
+- Put on moisturizing, alcohol-free creams twice a day, especially after baths.

 - Avoid colognes, after-shaves, and after-bath splashes that contain alcohol.